GodOfCoding1/To-Do-With-Accounts/README.md

 # To-Do-With-Accounts
-a todo list that has accounts and stores todo lists on the cloud or locally depending on login status
+a todo list that has accounts and stores todo lists on the cloud or locally depending on login status.
+In this project the user has 2 options.
+They can either create an account to store their todo list on the cloud or they can chose to not login and store them locally.
+If they chose to create an account they can enter a password and this password will be stored by hashing.
+It uses login tokens .
+The database used is mongoDB.
+This project also has a hidden admin page that only the admin can access .
+This admin page provides the details of all the users and their ToDo lists.
+Live Demo - https://todo-with-login.herokuapp.com/
 ### Deployed On - https://todo-with-login.herokuapp.com/